On a problem of optimal transport under marginal martingale constraints: A self-contained approach to the variational lemma

-\end{lem} \begin{proof} Let $\eps$ be a postive real number.
-Let us denote by $X$ the support of $\proj^x_\#(|\tau_k|)$ for $k\in\{1,\ldots,d\}$ (it will be the same set for any $k$).
+\begin{pf} Let $\eps$ be a positive real number.
+Let us denote by $X$ the support of $\proj^x_\#(|\tau_k|)$ for some $k\in\{1,\ldots,d\}$ (which does not depend on $k$).
 We explain how to build $\tau_k$ from $\tau_{k-1}$.
-Roughly speaking we are moving $p_k=(a,b)$ to a position $q_k=(a,b')$, where $|b'-b|<\eps$.
-Doing this we have to take care to stay in $\F$.
-The conditional measure $\tau_k\mid_x$ can easily be forced to preserve mass zero (Condition (2)) during this operation but there are two difficulties: for each $y$ the conditional measures $\tau_k\mid_y$ must have mean zero (Condition (1)).
-The second problem is that for each $x\in X$ the positive and the negative part of $\tau_k\mid_x$ must have the same mean (Condition (3)).
+Roughly speaking, we are moving $p_k=(a,b)$ to a position $q_k=(a,b')$, where $|b'-b|<\eps$.
+Doing this, we have to take care to stay in $\V$.
+The conditional measure $\tau_k|_x$ can easily be forced to preserve mass zero [condition~(2)] during this operation but there are two difficulties: for each $y$ the conditional measures $\tau_k|_y$ must have mass zero [condition (1)].
+The second problem is that for each $x\in X$ the positive and the negative part of $\tau_k|_x$ must have the same mean [condition (3)].